 Maybe It's Time to Start Listening, Really Listening

 It's well known that women are believed less than men.
 Our opinions need to be backed by decades worth of scientific facts, papers, and a panel of experts led by other men before the possibility of us being correct can even be pondered.

-In the wake of the Hollywood Sex Circuit Scandal, women and men are coming out nearly every day with horrific stories of assault, abuse, and harassment from the biggest names in the business over a period of decades and the discussion is beginning to move into a familair territory.
+In the wake of the Hollywood sex circuit scandal, women and men are coming out nearly every day with horrific stories of assault, abuse, and harassment from the biggest names in the business over a period of decades.
+The discussion is beginning to move into a familiar territory.

 "Great, another guy loses his entire career because of one accusation from years ago."

 This is the direction that the conversation needs to move in.
 In fact, let's just put up a giant roadblock sign right here and get back to the issue at hand.
 What is the issue?
 Let me help you unpack this.

 Women are coming forward with their stories after staying silent for many years out of fear of losing their entire careers!
 We are damned if we do and damned if we don't.
 Take it and keep quiet, or speak up to protect our minds, bodies, and souls, and risk losing our entire body of work, our way of life, our employment, and let us be burdened with public shaming and possible threats to our person.

 Of course, the first actresses to speak out are now targets of internet vitriol.
 However, these women aren't alone.
 Child star and activist Corey Feldman has been trying to tell us for years.
 In fact, he's been desperate to be heard.

 Now, with the stories against Hollywood's most elite comes with the uncomfortable truth that has been ignored for decades.
 Everyone knew.
 The police knew.
 The agents knew.
 Actors knew.
 Actresses and directors and producers all knew and have known what has been happening in the small little neighborhood of Hollywood, California.